 Provisions and cryopreservation

-- As you know, at this time, conditioning a patient prior to safe receipt of the cells is a significant risk.
-We are working in a constantly changing environment where delays and cancellations can happen at any point.
+As you know, at this time, conditioning a patient prior to safe receipt of the cells is a significant risk.
+We are working in a constantly changing environment where deferrals, delays and cancellations can happen at any point.

-- Process – all workup requests should be for planned cryopreservation at the transplant centre.
-If a request for cells for immediate transplantation is received, we will need supporting information and it will need approval by our Donor Consultant.
+Process – if a request for cells for immediate transplantation is received, we will need supporting information and it will be considered by our Donor Consultant.

 For donor and recipient safety, we have reviewed our donation policies and taken the following steps:

 - We require transplant centres to plan for cryopreservation of the product and not begin conditioning until the product has been safely received.

 - We have revised our health history questionnaires to include screening for history of, or exposure to, SARS-CoV-2.

 - We are following Public Health England guidance and we are deferring donors who are identified as being part of a risk category.

 - We are advising donors to be vigilant in following standard precautions to avoid infection risk and to communicate with us if symptoms develop at any point.

 Travel disruption continues but we are working hard to keep everything on track.
 We have seen a reduction in the number of available flights and that may impact timings of specific import provisions.
 We’ll continue to keep in regular contact with those affected along the way.